Reynoutria japonica: Canada

 According to Gail Wallin, executive director of the Invasive Species Council of B.C., and co-chair of the Canadian Council on Invasive Species, by 2015 it was found in all provinces in Canada except Manitoba and Saskatchewan.
 In Vancouver plants went under "four lanes of highway and have popped up on the other side."
 At Mission Point Park in Davis Bay, British Columbia, municipal crews attempted to eradicate it by digging out the plant to a depth of about three metres (10 feet) with an excavator.
 It grew back twice as large the next year.
 To avoid an epidemic as in the United Kingdom, some provinces in Canada are pushing for relaxation of provincial limits on the use of herbicides close to waterways so knotweed can be aggressively managed with strong chemicals.
 In spite of its status as an invasive species it is still sometimes sold or swapped in Canada as an edible "false bamboo".
 Bohemian knotweed, a hybrid between Japanese and giant knotweed that produces huge quantities of viable seeds, now accounts for about 80 per cent of knotweed infestations in British Columbia.

 Control

 The leaf of Japanese knotweed is smooth along the edges and flattened along the stem.
 The stem is usually red.

 Japanese knotweed has a large underground network of roots (rhizomes).
 To eradicate the plant the roots need to be killed.
+Management aims either to exhaust rhizome reserves or to move systemic herbicide into below-ground tissues, so treatment timing and repeated follow-up are central to successful control programmes.
+Short-term reductions in above-ground stems do not necessarily indicate eradication because rhizomes may remain viable and resprout.
 All above-ground portions of the plant need to be controlled repeatedly for several years in order to weaken and kill the entire patch.
 Picking the right herbicide is essential, as it must travel through the plant and into the root system below.
 But also more ecologically friendly means are being tested as an alternative to chemical treatments.